nredick/proposal-manager/README.md

 ## Project Description

-The Proposal Manager desktop app accepts a *.xlsx Excel file using the 'Create Proposal' button and processes data from the first sheet within the file, which is based on a budget proposal Excel template.
+The Proposal Manager desktop app accepts a xlsx Excel file using the 'Create Proposal' button and processes data from the first sheet within the file, which is based on a budget proposal Excel template.

 When the program finishes, Excel will open and a finalized and ready-to-print budget proposal will be inserted to the left of the original budget sheet.